2022-23 Learn to Skate Program

 Register for Learn to Skate - Follow these steps to register

 That’s it!
 Then just show up.
-You will need skates (check our Skate purchase/Buyback Program), gloves, and a helmet if you are a beginner (Snowplow Sam,Basic Level 1 and 2 and Adult 1 skaters).
+You will need skates (click HERE for skate shop recommendation and discount offer), gloves, and a helmet if you are a beginner (Snowplow Sam,Basic Level 1 and 2 and Adult 1 skaters).

 Snowplow Sam Classes